Biomedical Prevention Advisor

 - Complete and execute an Individual Learning and Training Plan and Annual Work Plan.

-- Minimum of a Master’s degree and 7 years of relevant experience or the equivalent combination of education and experience; alternatively, must have a Bachelor’s degree and 9 years of relevant professional experience or the equivalent combination of education and experience.
+- Minimum of a master’s degree and 5 years of relevant experience or the equivalent combination of education and experience; alternatively, must have a bachelor’s degree and 7 years of relevant professional experience or the equivalent combination of education and experience.

-- Minimum of 5 years of relevant experience with two or more public health technical disciplines (such as HIV, monitoring and evaluation, performance improvement, etc.); job duties/responsibilities specifically related to PD requirements.
+- Minimum of 5 years of relevant experience with one or more public health technical disciplines (such as HIV, monitoring and evaluation, performance improvement, etc.); job duties/responsibilities generally related to PD requirements.

-- Knowledge of and experience with biomedical HIV prevention approaches, specifically PrEP.
+- Knowledge of and experience with HIV prevention approaches, biomedical HIV prevention approaches preferred, specifically PrEP.

-- Experience in designing, managing, monitoring, and/or evaluating PrEP and biomedical prevention programs in developing country contexts.
+- Experience in designing, managing, monitoring, and/or evaluating global health programs in developing country contexts.

 - Ability to work independently with minimal supervision.